5 worthy ways to support military personnel

-Pick up a hammer and help Homes For Our TroopsSM build specially adapted residences for military veterans who have been severely injured in the line of duty.
-This charity helps injured veterans get accustomed to a civilian lifestyle without the additional worries of paying a mortgage or getting their family back on track, says Kristy Hernandez, who helps implement community charity events on behalf of the University of Phoenix Military Division.
+Pick up a hammer and help Homes for Our TroopsSM build specially adapted residences for military veterans who have been severely injured in the line of duty.
+This charity helps injured veterans get accustomed to a civilian lifestyle without the additional worries of paying a mortgage or getting their families back on track, says Kristy Hernandez, who helps implement community charity events on behalf of the University of Phoenix Military Division.

-There are a number of care-package organizations out there, but Hernandez recommends considering monetary donations to Packages From Home, a grassroots group that regularly ships servicemember-requested care packages, which might include a cozy shirt, some socks or much-desired toiletries.
+There are a number of care package organizations out there, but Hernandez recommends considering monetary donations to Packages From Home, a grassroots group that regularly ships servicemember-requested care packages, which might include a cozy shirt, some socks or much-desired toiletries.
 If you live in Arizona, you can even take part in packing parties.

 4. Send a military member a best friend.